- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 Some issues can arise soon after placement or during the recovery period, while others can become apparent years after.
 In either case, the complication can be caused by different factors.

-How the problem is dealt with depends on the element that is affected.
+How the problem is addressed depends on the affected element.
 This could be the crown, abutment, or the implant.
 Leaving any of these parts loose and untreated could lead to implant failure as well as complications for the entire body.

 Most common: loose dental abutment